 Cookies on this website

 We use cookies to ensure that we give you the best experience on our website.
-If you click 'Accept all cookies' we'll assume that you are happy to receive all cookies and you won't see this message again.
-If you click 'Reject all non-essential cookies' only necessary cookies providing core functionality such as security, network management, and accessibility will be enabled.
+If you click 'Continue' we'll assume that you are happy to receive all cookies and you won't see this message again.
 Click 'Find out more' for information on how to change your cookie settings.

 A novel coronavirus has caused thousands of human infections in China since December 2019, raising a global public health concern.
 Recent studies (Huang et al., Chan et al., and Zhou et al.) have provided timely insights into its origin and ability to spread among humans, informing infection prevention and control practices.

-More information Original publication
+More information

 DOI